-- Develop the Waste Rock Management Strategy as requested by NSW Resources Regulator. - Submit the Rehabilitation Management Plan and Strategy. - Installation of an automated sprinkler system for dust suppression on TSF2. - Boxcut and Kintore Pit TSF construction as approved under Project Approval 07_0018 MOD6. - Waste-rock capping. - Undertake on-going maintenance and inspections of heritage buildings as required. - Continue application of chemical dust suppressant to 'free areas' and unsealed roads. - Weed control. - Stormwater pond maintenance, including sediment removal.
+- Submit the revised Rehabilitation Strategy. - Installation of an automated sprinkler system for dust suppression on TSF2. - Development of the Boxcut and Kintore Pit TSF as approved under Project Approval 07_0018 MOD6. - Waste-rock capping. - Undertake on-going maintenance and inspections of heritage buildings as required. - Continue application of chemical dust suppressant to 'free areas' and unsealed roads. - Weed control. - Stormwater pond maintenance, including sediment removal.